 The requirements can be summarised as follows:

-- The Applicant has to have been born before 1 January 1983 outside the Commonwealth;
+- The Applicant has to have been born before 1 January 1983;

 - The Applicant’s mother should have been Citizen of the UK and Colonies (by birth or by descent);

-- Either the applicant’s mother or the applicant’s maternal grandfather should have been born, adopted, naturalised or registered in the UK or the applicant has to be a Commonwealth national woman married to a person with the right of abode before 1983.
+- Either the applicant’s mother or the applicant’s maternal grandfather should have been born, adopted, naturalised or registered in the UK.

-Before the British Nationality Act 1981 came into force, British women who gave birth to their children overseas could not pass British citizenship to them in the same way as men.
+Before the British Nationality Act 1981 came into force, British women could not pass British citizenship to their children in the same way as men.
 The BNA came into force on 1 January 1983 and provided for British citizenship to be passed by men and women alike.

 The legal deficiency which existed prior to 1983 was corrected with a retrospective effect in 2003 by the introduction of s.
 4C to the British Nationality Act 1981.
 This section provides for registration of persons born to British mothers outside the UK before 1 January 1983.

 Further clarification on the law governing transmission of British citizenship by descent through the female line comes from the Supreme Court in the case of Romein.
 The court considered whether a woman who was a British citizen by descent, i.e. born outside the UK to a British-born father, could pass British citizenship to her children born outside the UK.